-This post is by Instacart VP Data Science Jeremy Stanley, and technical advisor and former LinkedIn data leader Daniel Tunkelang.
+This post was written by Jeremy Stanley when he was Instacart's VP Data Science, along with technical advisor and former LinkedIn data leader Daniel Tunkelang.
 Previously, Jeremy wrote the most comprehensive manual we’ve ever seen for hiring data scientists.

 It's hard to believe that "data scientist" only became a bona fide job title in 2008.
 Jeff Hammerbacher at Facebook and DJ Patil at LinkedIn coined the term to capture the emerging need for interdisciplinary skills across analytics, engineering, and product.
 Today, the demand for data scientists has blossomed, and with it the need to better understand how to grow these teams for success.

 The two of us have seen our share of the good, the bad, and the ugly, leading and advising teams at a variety of companies in different industries and at different stages of maturity.
 We've seen the challenges of not only hiring top data scientists, but making effective use of them and retaining them in a hyper competitive market for talent.

 In this article, we've summarized the advice we give to founders who are interested in building data science teams.
 We explain why data science is so important for many startups, when companies should begin investing in it, where to put data science in their organization and how to build a culture where data science thrives.

 Data science serves two important but distinct sets of goals: improving the products your customers use, and improving the decisions your business makes.

 Data products use data science and engineering to improve product performance, typically in the form of better search results, recommendations and automated decisions.

 Decision science uses data to analyze business metrics — such as growth, engagement, profitability drivers, and user feedback — to inform strategy and key business decisions.

 This distinction may sound straightforward, but it’s an important one to keep in mind as you establish and grow your data science team.
 Let’s take a closer look at these two areas.